Ready to Get Your Logo?

 There are many font pairing charts available on the internet.
 One great, free resource is the website Fontpair, built by Hayden Mills in Indianapolis, Indiana.
 It is a site dedicated to providing free Google font pairs for your projects.
 On their website, they have examples of different fonts paired together as well as links for you to download the fonts yourself.
 Their examples help show how the fonts interact with one another and complement each other.
 You can subscribe to their newsletter to get font pairings sent to your inbox.
 Looking at Fontpair’s examples can help you get a feel for what fonts go together.

-Once you have learned how to pair fonts like a pro, you can use our logo design software to design your very own logo.
+Once you have learned how to pair fonts like a pro, you can use our logo maker to design your very own logo.
 Through GraphicSprings, you can create your very own logo without having to have hours of knowledge already dedicated to the design world.
 Our logo maker makes it easy to very quickly create your own emblem.
 Simply enter your name or the name of your company as well as any additional tagline.
 Then choose from our large library of images for your icon.
 After that, use our easy-to-use software to edit your logo as you see fit.
 Your logo will already be generated with some fonts, but you can change them to pair the fonts of your logo as you see fit.
 Choose from one of our packages and download it to have your very own personal font paired logo.